Hydrospheredata/mist/README.md

 ##Configuration

 Mist creates and orchestrates Apache Spark contexts automatically.
 All created contexts have their own name.
 Every job is run in a namespace.
-By default when you request a job to run the first time, mist creates a namespace and new Spark context.
+By default when you request a job to run the first time, Mist creates a namespace and new Spark context.
 The second request will use the created namespace so the context will be alive while Mist is running.
 This behavior can be changed in the configuration file: `mist.contextSetting.onstart` allows you to specify namespaces which must be run on start; `disposable` setting kills the context right after using it.
 You can set up options either for all contexts (`mist.contextDefault`) or for individual contexts (`mist.context.<namespace>`).

 Configuration files are in [HOCON format](https://github.com/typesafehub/config/blob/master/HOCON.md)